djones1117/Voice-agent/README.md

 ---

-## Configure Twilio webhook for inbound calls
+## Configure Twilio webhook for inbound and outbound calls

 In **Twilio Console → Phone Number → Voice**: